Kipchoge runs second fastest marathon to win in London

 In a record-breaking duel with his Kenyan compatriot Stanley Biwott, Kipchoge clocked an unofficial 2 hours 3 minutes 5 seconds, just outside the world record mark of 2:02:57 held by another Kenyan Dennis Kimetto.

-Kipchoge, who has lost only one of his seven marathons, powered away from New York champion Biwott over the last three kilometers to shatter Kenyan Wilson Kipsang's course record of 2:04:29.
+Kipchoge, who has lost only one of his seven marathons, powered away from New York champion Biwott over the last three kilometres to shatter Kenyan Wilson Kipsang's course record of 2:04:29.

 (Reporting by Ian Chadband; Editing by Toby Davis)